kbariotis/kostasbariotis.com/blog/guide-to-package-lock-json/index.md

 **Key takeaway: Always commit `package-lock.json` to your VCS.**

 ## `package.json` vs `package-lock.json`
-You shouldn't be changing `package-lock.json` directly.
+You shouldn't be changing `package-lock.json` directly though.
 That is being handled automatically by NPM.
 It reflects changes made to `package.json` to `package-lock.json` and keeps it up to date.

 That is though only if you use NPMs' CLI to make any changes.
 If you manually change `package.json` don't expect `package-lock.json` to be updated.
 Always use the CLI commands, like `install`, `uninstall`, etc.

-**Key takeaway: Don't attempt to manually update neither `package.json` or `package-lock.json`.**
+**Key takeaway: Don't attempt to manually change dependencies in neither `package.json` or `package-lock.json`.**

 ## How to use the NPM CLI
 NPM will auto generate a `package-lock.json` when you first use it in a fresh project.
 Then you use NPM as usual:

 ### npm install (with specific modules are arguments)